InfraLore/make_for_devops/plan.md

 https://claude.ai/chat/0b0cbf74-9c89-4541-8eac-21ecf5fef5e7

+NOTE: that conversation was the start... but it took multiple conversations to get to the point of completing the project.

+What follows are scattered notes from the early stages of the project.

 It looks like Claude 3.5 really wants to make quick reference guides, not write books.
 That's OK.
 We can get Claude 4 to do this, two chapters at at time.

 - [x] let Claude 4 know that we've added a new chapter 4 (hand it the revised TOC)